shbhmexe/Projects-2024/Spotify Clone/README.md

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## 📝 Note
+`Feel free to contribute!
+Fork the repository, make changes, and submit a pull request.`

 ## 👨‍💻 Author
 This project was created by **Shubham Shukla**.
 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/shubham-shukla-62095032a/).